TBM13/BrowserSearch/README.md

 ## Supported browsers
 * Arc
 * Brave
+* Firefox
 * Google Chrome
-* Firefox
 * Microsoft Edge (Chromium version)
 * Thorium
 * Vivaldi Browser
 * Wavebox

-Support for any other Chromium-based browser can be added easily.
+Support for any other browser based on Chromium or Firefox can be added easily.
 If yours is not listed here, open an issue.

 ## Install instructions
 * Exit PowerToys